The Best Vegetarian Post-Workout Meals For A Fitter You

 - In a large pan add the olive oil over high heat.
 Add the leek and capers and cook until they brown.1 ½ tbsp olive oil, 2 tbsp capers

 - Add garlic, paprika and saffron threads if using.
-Cook for 1 minute until the aroma from the paprika and saffron comes out.3 tsp paprika, ¼ tsp saffron threads
+Cook for 1 minute until the aroma from the paprika and saffron comes out.3 tsp paprika powder, ¼ tsp saffron threads

 - Add fresh rosemary, red bell pepper, peas, and cook until the bell peppers soften and the peas are tender.
 Season with ¼ tsp pepper and ¾ tsp salt.3 small sprigs of rosemary, 2 cup peas, ¼ tsp black pepper, ¾ tsp salt